ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/sessions-and-review-statuses.md

 ## Review statuses

-The review status shows the current review result for each reconciliation row after the counted quantities are reviewed.
+The table below shows the typical workflow of a reconciliation row through the counting and review cycle.
+After the counted quantities are populated, the reviewer decides whether to approve the current result, request a recount, or cancel the current result.

 | Workflow step | Session | ReviewStatus | Notes |
 |---|---:|---|---|